Got your eye on working with a headhunter/recruiter?

 But, headhunters are human and the majority of them do know the stakes involved when they are working with their candidates.

-So, if it happens that the headhunter no longer sees you as a fit for any of the companies they represent – whether that’s because you interviewed with one of their companies and it didn’t work out, or for some other reason – many headhunters will say that they will keep you and your resume in mind for future positions or future clients they represent.
+So, if it happens that the headhunter no longer sees you as a fit for any of the companies they represent – whether that’s because you interviewed with one of their companies and it didn’t work out, or for some other reason – many headhunters will say that they will keep you and your resume in mind for future jobs or future clients they represent.

 And is there any truth to their words?

-Here are a couple of somewhat sobering statistics to give you an insight into what’s going on behind the scenes when you work with a headhunter: when looking to fill a company position, a headhunter typically will consider 10 job candidates.
+Here are a couple of somewhat sobering statistics to give you an insight into what’s going on behind the scenes when you work with a headhunter: when looking to fill a company job, a headhunter typically will consider 10 job candidates.

 Of those 10 candidates, the headhunter will select 3 to actually send to an interview with the hiring company.

-Thus, because headhunters typically send more than one candidate to interview at an open position, on average, your chance of getting hired in that position is only 25% to 33%.
+Thus, because headhunters typically send more than one candidate to interview at an open job, on average, your chance of getting hired in that job is only 25% to 33%.